tomooda/ViennaTalk/LivelyWalk-Through.md

 Drawing charts
 ---
-The plot widget can be used to plot data given either
+The plot widget can be used to plot data given either of the followings.

 * a number
 * a sequence of numbers
 * a point (real*real)
 * a sequence of points (seq (real*real))
+* a mapping from number to number (map real to real)

 ![plot widget](https://github.com/tomooda/ViennaTalk-doc/blob/master/images/Lively-graph.png)